Dolly-p10/DSA-Capstone-Project-Case-Study-2-SQL/README.md

 ### Project Objective

-To analyze KMS's sales and order data using SQL, identify revenue drivers and inefficiencies, uncover customer trends, and deliver actionable insights that can guide strategy and improve overall business performance.
+To analyze KMS sales and order data using SQL, identify revenue drivers and inefficiencies, uncover customer trends, and deliver actionable insights that can guide strategy and improve overall business performance.

 ### Steps Followed